day8/re-frame/README.md

 database atomically, etc.  So "in-memory database" seems a more useful paradigm than plain old map-in-atom.

-Finally, a clarification:  `app-db` doesn't actually have to be a reagent/atom containing a map.
-It could for example be a [datascript] database.
-In fact, any database which is reactive (can tell you when it changes) would probably do.
-As you'll soon see, we'll be building layers of  "Materialised views" atop this database.
-And they will need to be reactively updated.
+A clarification:  `app-db` doesn't actually have to be a reagent/atom containing a map.
+It could, for example, be a [datascript] database.
+In fact, any database which is reactive (can tell you when it changes) would do.
+(We'd love! to be using [datascript] - so cool - but we had too much data in our app.
+If you were to use it, you'd have to tweak the implementation a bit).

 ### Benefits Arising From Data-In-The-One-Place